f-fix/dwimsy/README.md

 > **Status:** [ ] `IN PROGRESS` (Milestone 1.6)
 >
-> **Current reality:** These subcommands do not exist yet.
-The examples below describe the planned interface.
+> **Current reality:** These subcommands are intentionally registered as Milestone 1.6 placeholders.
+The examples below describe the planned interfaces.

 Outputs the project `README.md` and `LICENSE` files.
 When run on an interactive terminal, outputs via a terminal pager (`pydoc.pager`); when redirected to a pipe or file, streams plain Markdown text.